 Cost of dentures / What is my investment in my new smile

-Prices vary depending on the type of denture you require, whether it is a partial or full denture and whether it is top or bottom or both.
+Prices vary depending on the type of dentures you require, whether it is a partial or full denture and whether it is top or bottom or both.
 The material that forms the frame of the denture can also affect the price, Chrome Cobalt dentures can cost a little more than acrylic dentures due to work and materials taken to make them.
-We offer a Free Denture Consultation with no obligation so you can have an assessment and also receive a quote that is designed to suit what you need to improve your quality of life.
+We offer a Free Denture Consultation with no obligation to discuss the type of dentures most suitable for you.
+During this assessment you will also receive a quote that is designed to suit what you need, to improve your quality of life.

 Article by Bevin Mahon, B.Soc.Sc.
 Managing Director of Dental Tech Group and passionate about improving quality of life for our clients